fedimser/puzzlehunt/README.md

-# puzzlehunt
+# Puzzle Hunt

-Puzzlehunt tools and examples
+This repository contains some examples of solving Puzzle Hunt puzzles, mostly using the Z3 solver.